The Okera Portal provides an Insights page where usage analytics about system events can be viewed.

 Filter conditions are combined using an AND operator.
 When more than one filter condition is specified, only data for events in which all conditions are met is shown.
 For example, when a database and tag are specified as filter conditions, only events pertaining to both the database and the tag are counted.

-Note that you must select Apply after specifying filters for your filters to be applied and the visuals regenerated.
+Note: You must select Apply after specifying filters for your filters to be applied and the visuals regenerated.

 Database and Dataset Filters¶